oneeve8/kobble-data/content/Tutorial2.md

 select *share* and select the medium you want to share it in.

-After you select your sharing medium, you will notice that the Repo URL will appear automatically.

 You can send a message or an email, or save it to your own notes or files.

 I’m selecting mail,